 If you want to make your camping experience in New Zealand even better, check that you bring some van life accessories to make it easier and more fun!

 There are camping grounds all over New Zealand whether you choose to go to the North Island, or South Island, or both.
 Some of them are free and some you have to pay a little for.
 Usually, you will find only paid-for options closer to more touristy locations – fair enough!

-A really useful app is Ranger Camping NZ.
+A handy app is Ranger Camping NZ.
 We used this for our entire trip and found some super amazing camping options in New Zealand.
-Sometimes searching a little and driving to the next campground a little further out, is worth it as you will find beautiful secrets solitary spots!
+Sometimes searching a little and driving to the next campground a little further out, is worth it as you will find beautiful secret solitary spots!
 The app provides an overview of options for both freedom camping and holiday parks where you can filter out what you are interested in.
-On top, the app shows dump stations, hiking trails, supermarkets, petrol stations. visitor centers, and much more.
+On top, the app shows dump stations, hiking trails, supermarkets, and petrol stations. visitor centers, and much more.

 We mostly did freedom camping around New Zealand and never experienced any uncovered needs.
 There are parks, public toilets, and whatever you might need in most cities throughout New Zealand.